emilienaufauvre/Java-RMI-Chat/README.md

 ## Instructions

-1. First of all you need to compile the source code:
+1. First you need to compile the source code:

 	```console
 	user:~/Online-Chat/ $ make